grashupfer99/app-store-game-radar/README.md

 ## App Store Game Radar

 The app fetches itunes games in the "top-free" category.
-Only available only for South Korean market.
+For now it's only available for a South Korean market.

 Install:
 ```sh